 Save $100 off Bose's Noise Cancelling Headphones 700

-Pay just $279 for the best noise-canceling headphones from Bose with this 48-hour deal.
+Pay just $279 for superior noise-canceling headphones from Bose with this 48-hour deal.

 As Amazon prepares to launch its October Prime Day sale, it seems others -- including Bose -- are getting in on the action.
 If you're looking for high-quality over-ear headphones, there are a number of choices on the market, but one of our all-time favorites is Bose's Noise Cancelling Headphones 700.
 These headphones, which usually retail for $379, are currently on sale for $299 but you can also get an additional 20% in the next 48 hours.
-If you act quickly, you can get 20% off with code EXTRA20, which saves you $100 in total.
+If you act quickly, you can get 20% off with code EXTRA20, which saves you $100 in total, for a final price of $279 -- better than what you'd pay on Amazon right now.

-These headphones have superior sound quality, USB-C charging, 20 hours of battery life, and support for Siri, Google Assistant and Amazon Alexa -- plus they're exceptionally comfortable and have a sturdy headband, according to our own David Carnoy, who reviewed a pair.
+Now, these aren't the latest and greatest full-size headphones from Bose.
+That would be the new-for-2023 QuietComfort Ultra model, which retails for a whopping $429.
+But the Noise Cancelling 700 models from 2019 are still thoroughly impressive.
+They have superior sound quality, USB-C charging, 20 hours of battery life, and support for Siri, Google Assistant and Amazon Alexa -- plus they're exceptionally comfortable and have a sturdy headband, according to our own David Carnoy, who reviewed a pair.
 These headphones work well for voice calls as they have an eight-microphone system that can significantly reduce background noise when you're not in a quiet environment.
 They also have a good transparency mode.
 And if you're low on time, a 15-minute charge will get you 3.5 hours of battery life, which is great for when you're on the go.

-While the list price of these headphones is high, this deal puts these headphones at a much more comfortable price, making them easy to recommend.

 Read more: Save Big on Headphones and Earbuds With the Best Post-Cyber Monday Deals